 - Guests/Visitors: Students are permitted to have visitors and guests in their residence with the understanding that visitors are expected to adhere to all University regulations, including Residence Regulations.
 The resident host should understand that she/he is responsible for their guest's behavior and that hosts can be sanctioned for the inappropriate behavior of visitors and guests.
 Mutual consent of any and all roommates is required for overnight guests.
 Overnight guests are limited to one person per resident.
 Any guest that will be staying in University housing for more than 24 hours much be registered with a member of the Residence Life staff through a Visitor Registration Form.
 It is expected that no overnight guest will stay longer than 72 hours per month.
 All guests who are not Clarkson students must be 18 years old or older.
 All requests for exemptions to this policy, including siblings less than 18 years of age, must be submitted in writing to the Residence Director or Area Coordinator for approval at least 48 hours in advance of the guest’s arrival.
 Guests should not be left unattended in the residence halls or apartments without her/his host.
 The Residence Life Office reserves the right to remove any visitor when it is determined that a visitor has become a disturbing influence, violates University regulations, or presents a health/legal problem/hazard.

 - Housing Assignment Terms: The term of assignment to University housing for single students is for the academic year.
 University housing (unless otherwise specified) is closed during Thanksgiving, the fall to spring semester break and spring break.
 Residence facilities must be vacated within 24 hours after the last exam at the end of the fall and spring semesters.
 Graduating residents may remain in University housing until 24 hours after May's Commencement contingent upon continued good citizenship.

-- The Residence Life Office reserves the right to make changes in assignment in response to facility limitations, change in enrollment, conflict resolution, etc. or to address the needs of the overall residential community.
+- The Residence Life Office reserves the right to make changes to assignment in response to facility limitations, change in enrollment, conflict resolution, etc. or to address the needs of the overall residential community.